KauzClay/docs-tap/integrations/nsx-alb-tap-integration.hbs.md

 2. An AKODeploymentConfig (ADC) on the management cluster.

 For convenience, consider following a consistent naming pattern.
-This doc use:
+This doc uses:
 * Cluster Name: `wlN` where `N` is a number
 * ServiceEngineGroup name: `wlN-SEG`
 * ADC file name: `wlN-adc`